 - 26. While the Census Bureau's disclosure avoidance methodologies for the 2000 and 2010 censuses were considered sufficient at the time, advances in technology in the years since have reduced the confidentiality protection provided by data swapping. - 27.
 Disclosure avoidance has been a recognized branch of statistics since the 1970s, but it has only been since the late 1990s that it has evolved into a distinct scientific field of study in both statistics and computer science.
-Prof. Latanya Sweeney's 1997 revelation documentation.
-When a household consists entirely of whole-person census imputation records, it is called an "imputed" household.
-A "non-imputed" household contains at least one person whose characteristics were collected on the census form for the household.
+Prof. Latanya Sweeney's 1997 revelation that she had re-identified then Massachusetts Governor William Weld's medical records in a purportedly "deidentified" public database21 prompted the Census Bureau